PrestaShopCorp/partner-devtools.prestashop.com/docs/1-recurring-billing-module/README.md

 The event hook system allows you to be notified in the front app when a subscription changes.
 There is 2 types of event:

+- `billing_initialized`: Triggered after the BillingCustomer component has been rendered
 - `subscription_updated`: Triggered when a subscription is updated or created
 - `subscription_cancelled`: Triggered when a subscription is cancelled